Top 4 worries for gym beginners sorted

-Let’s help you put some of those worries to one side so you can focus on improving your health and wellbeing.
+Let’s help you put some of those worries to one side so you can focus on your workout.

 "I don’t know how anything works"

-Ask the team anything – there’s no such thing as a stupid question – and remember that anyone in a Nuffield Health uniform can answer your questions at other times too.
+Ask us anything – there’s no such thing as a stupid question – and remember that we're happy to answer your questions at any time.

 "I look silly"